rozbb/draft-waict-transparency/waict-signalling.md

 If the error is localised to a sub resource (e.g. the main page can be loaded, the WAICT manifest can be loaded and is transparent) then the client MUST NOT process that resource.

 Otherwise, the client MUST display a warning page describing that a WAICT error has occurred.
 The client SHOULD NOT allow the user to bypass the error page.

+The client SHOULD also report the error as described in section X.X.

 ## Preloading